jschreuder/Middle/README.rst

 A micro-framework build around the idea of middlewares, basicly: MIDDLEWARE ALL THE THINGS.
 What does that mean?
 Everything is based around simple interfaces for which the default implementation can can be either replaced or decorated.
-Also every component is NIH; PSR-1, PSR-2, PSR-3, PSR-4 and PSR-7; and PHP 7.0
+Also every component is NIH; PSR-1, PSR-2, PSR-3, PSR-4, PSR-7 and inspired by
-or higher (probably 7.1+ once that's released).
+the proposed PSR-15; and PHP 7.0 or higher (probably 7.1+ once that's released).

-The reason I prefer to use decoration is because it is far more explicit in how the application works than (for example) event-based programming.
+The reason I prefer to use middleware approach is because it is far more explicit in how the application works than (for example) event-based programming.
 When using events, the order in which the handlers are executed can get messy and very hard to debug.
 With decoration you'll still have to be mindful of the order in which you add Middlewares (as some may depend on others).
 But you'll always have a useful backtrace telling you where things went wrong.

 ----------------------------
 Running a Middle application